-- Click the VPC tab of the AWS Management Console. - In the left navigation pane, select Elastic IPs.
+- 1 Click VPC on the AWS Management Console Home page.
+The Amazon VPC Console Dashboard page appears. - 2 In the left navigation pane, select Elastic IPs.
 The Addresses pane opens.

 If you don't already have an Elastic IP address available, click Allocate New Address.
 The Allocate New Address dialog opens.